Scroll down. Click on a Discovery Topic. Explore and have fun!

 Earl Newman Jazz Exhibit - Go on a short virtual museum tour with Alley cat to see Earl Newman's 2020 Monterey Jazz Festival exhibit at the Philomath Museum.
 Coloring activity of one of Earl's jazz musicians.

-Mesopotamian Cylinder Seals: Explore a 3-D model of a Mesopotamia Cylinder Seal.
+Mesopotamian Cylinder Seals: Explore a 3-D model of a Mesopotamia cylinder seal.
 When seals were rolled over clay they left impressions.
-Watch a short video of how seals were used and how a roll stamp works.
+Watch a video of how seals were used and how a roll stamp works, and learn how to make a roll stamp at home.
 Some of the oldest and smallest man-made objects in the Benton County Historical Society's collection are cylinder seals from ancient Mesopotamia (now Iraq).